 To register for a class or any questions please fill out the form below.

 $2,000 per student

 Palo Alto Networks® Traps™ Advanced Endpoint Protection prevents sophisticated vulnerability exploits and unknown malware-driven attacks.
-Traps accomplishes this through a highly scalable, lightweight agent that uses an innovative new approach for defeating attacks without requiring any prior knowledge of the threat itself.
-Successful completion of this three-day, instructor-led course equips the student to build a basic Traps deployment.
+Successful completion of this two-day, instructor-led course equips the student to install Traps in basic configurations.

 • Traps Overview